The Legend Of Zelda Director, Writer, Producer, And More Details

 In its official announcement, Nintendo was tight-lipped regarding a release date for "The Legend of Zelda."
 Seeing as the film was announced with minimal personnel and little to no plot information, it's fair to say that audiences won't see the live-action "Legend of Zelda" flick for quite some time.
 We can speculate based on the production timeline for "The Super Mario Bros.
 Movie," though.
 That picture was announced in early 2018, and the animated film's voice cast wasn't announced until late 2021.
 The first look at the film was released in October 2022, seven months before it graced cinemas and broke records.

 All in all, it took five years and some change for "The Super Mario Bros.
 Movie" to hit cinemas.
-However, it's not exactly apples to apples, as "Mario" is animated, and "Zelda" is on track to be a live-action effort.
+However, it's not exactly apples to apples, as "Mario" is animated and "Zelda" is on track to be a live-action effort.
 Seeing as we don't know how much preliminary work has been done on the picture, it's fair to say that "Zelda" won't be hitting cinemas anytime soon.
-Director Wes Ball is currently wrapping up post-production work on "Kingdom of the Planet of the Apes," which won't be released until late May 2024.
-Maybe the film's debut could coincide with the release of the next "Zelda" game?
+However, now that "Kingdom of the Planet of the Apes" has hit theaters, director Wes Ball is free to focus on his new fantasy tale.
+And maybe the film's debut could coincide with the release of the next "Zelda" game?
 That too is uncertain, but "Tears of the Kingdom" was released on May 12, 2023.

 What is the plot of The Legend of Zelda?